hlorenzi/theorytracker/README.md

 - [ ] Note pitch bending
 - [ ] Multiple tracks and instruments
 - [ ] Note/Track parameter changes, such as note velocity

+Uses piano samples from <http://theremin.music.uiowa.edu/MISpiano.html>.

+In order for audio samples to load properly when developing locally, set up a local HTTP server, such as `python3 -m http.server 80`.